 It's About Space and Cost

-The best scale for younger children's electric trains, in my opinion, is TT scale.
-What's so crazy about that?
-No major American manufacturer offers TT scale trains.
-But honestly, the best buy I've seen on a train set was on a German Tillig TT scale Startset.
-Unfortunately, Euro Train Hobby is the only source I know for Tillig in North America.
+The best scale for younger children's electric trains is TT scale.
+However, no major American manufacturer offers TT scale trains.
+The German Tillig TT scale Startset is one of the best deals.
+Unfortunately, Euro Train Hobby is the only source for Tillig in North America.

 - TT scale is comparable in size to most push toy trains children already have.